-Ultra barefoot runner attempts 485 mile Three Peaks Challenge record
+Ultra barefoot runner completes 450+ mile Three Peaks Challenge

 Raising funds for Survival International and indigineous peoples’ rights

-Tony Riddle, the ultra endurance athlete who galvanised the nation running the length of the UK barefoot last September, embarks on his next monumental challenge for the natural world.
+Tony Riddle, the ultra endurance athlete who galvanised the nation running the length of the UK barefoot in September 2019, has completed his next monumental challenge for the natural world.

 The “3 Bare Peaks Challenge” involves: